IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 Imagine, you have the IBM Data Server Runtime Client available in the system, where you deploy your IBM Streams application.
 This database client includes the business data that you need for your enrichment processing and they update once a day.

 You could copy the data to the CSV files, but this processing is not useful.
-Just access the database dirctly.
+Access the database directly.
 The Lookup Manager uses the `com.ibm.streams.db 2.0.0` toolkit to access the information included in the IBM Data Server Runtime Client.

 A periodical change of the database credentials is typical requirement in customer environment.
-Your can specify the properties for the database access in the streams console.
-The application framework read these configuration properies to access the source of the lookup data.
+You can specify the properties for the database access in the streams console.
+The application framework read these configuration properties to access the source of the lookup data.

 ## Customization Points